openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_learner.rst

 experience.

-**Notes App:** The Notes tool that enables / disables notes in a learning sequence was updated to work for the new course micro frontend.
+**Notes App:** The Notes tool that enables / disables notes in a learning sequence was updated to work for the new course micro-frontend.

-**Calculator:** The Calculator experience has been updated to work in the new course micro frontend, making the markdown help tools easier to use and read as well.
+**Calculator:** The Calculator experience has been updated to work in the new course micro-frontend, making the markdown help tools easier to use and read as well.